Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Motion Isolation 4.3 Very quiet for couples
+Motion Isolation 4.3 Very calm surface for partner movement

 Our Testing Experience